 - a howling wolf on the half dollar;

 - a rabbit on the five-cent coin; and

 Each coin was double struck using specially prepared dies.

-The set was issued for $40 in 1967; however, more recently, the set has been offered on eBay for about $1,000 owing to the value of the gold coin.
-It was the first high-volume gold coin made in Canada after the First World War and continues to rise in value.
+The set was issued for $40 in 1967; however, in more recent years, its value has climbed to about $1,000 owing to the value of the gold coin, which was the first high-volume gold coin made in Canada after the First World War.